cell-labs/cell-script/SPEC.md

 # Declarations and scope

-A declaration binds a non-blank identifier to a constant, type, type parameter, variable, function, label, or package.
+A declaration binds a non-blank identifier to a constant, type, type parameter, variable, function, or package.
 Every identifier in a program must be declared.
 No identifier may be declared twice in the same block, and no identifier may be declared in both the file and package block.

 The blank identifier may be used like any other identifier in a declaration, but it does not introduce a binding and thus is not declared.
 In the package block, the identifier init may only be used for init function declarations, and like the blank identifier it does not introduce a new binding.